Quickstart + Usage

 Refer to the <process,observation,etc.>Params classes in module in the API for complete documentation of configuration options.

 Copy and paste the following YAML into a file named demoHistoneChIPSeq.yaml.
-For a quick trial run (\(\approx\) 1 minute), you can restrict analysis to a subset of chromosomes: To reproduce the results shown in the IGV browser snapshot below add genomeParams.chromosomes: [chr21, chr22] to the configuration file.
+For a quick trial run (\(\approx\) 1 minute), you can restrict analysis to a subset of chromosomes: To reproduce the results shown in the browser snapshot, add genomeParams.chromosomes: [chr21, chr22] to the configuration file.

 experimentName: demoHistoneChIPSeq